phax/ph-parent-pom/README.md

 ## News and noteworthy

 * v1.11.5 - work in progress
+    * Updated to dependency-check-maven 7.0.4
+    * Updated to forbiddenapis 3.3
+    * Updated to jacoco-maven-plugin 0.8.8
     * Updated to JUnit 5.8.2
-    * Updated to dependency-check-maven 7.0.1
     * Updated to maven-bundle-plugin 5.1.4
+    * Updated to maven-clean-plugin 3.2.0
     * Updated to maven-compiler-plugin 3.10.1
     * Updated to maven-dependency-plugin 3.3.0
     * Updated to maven-jar-plugin 3.2.2